kataras/iris/README.md

 // you can declare your own path if you have more than one favicon (desktop, mobile and so on)
 //
 // this func will add a route for you which will static serve the /yuorpath/yourfile.ico to the /yourfile.ico (nothing special that you can't handle by yourself)
-// Note that you have to call it on every favicon you have to serve automatically (dekstop, mobile and so on)
+// Note that you have to call it on every favicon you have to serve automatically (desktop, mobile and so on)
 //
 // panics on error
 Favicon(favPath string, requestPath ...string) RouteNameFunc